lukemunsch/rwbyQuiz/README.md

 - The scythe icon for lifelines is from https://e7.pngegg.com/pngimages/790/597/png-clipart-scythe-rwby-volume-4-chapter-1-the-next-step-rooster-teeth-cosplay-anime-ruby-others-miscellaneous-weapon.png
 - The Salem game over image is from https://ladygeekgirl.files.wordpress.com/2016/06/rwby-salem.png
 - The successful game image is from https://static.wikia.nocookie.net/rwby/images/2/2c/Team_RWBY_charges.jpeg/revision/latest?cb=20171029001801

+The fonts I have used for my site are ones I found on google fonts: Cuprum and STIX Two Math.